 Sharing the data with the student allows them to take control of their own learning journey.
 The likes of Nottingham Trent University have seen students adjust their behaviour as a result.
 In the 2017 Student Transition Survey, 74% of students who had logged on to the Dashboard reported having changed their behaviour to raise or maintain their engagement score.

 Empowering students enables them to change their levels of engagement without having to rely on university resources to make an intervention.
-Other universities are using the dashboard and its alerts framework to identify those students that university support services aren’t aware of and get upstream to offer support before they reach the crisis point.
-We have also seen other customers identify seasonal changes in resource requirements which helps with planning.
+Other universities are using the dashboard and its alerts framework to identify those students that university support services aren’t aware of.
+It enables them to get upstream, offering support before they reach the crisis point.
+Some customers can even identify seasonal changes in resource requirements which helps with planning.

 Implementing Learning Analytics (LA) can appear a daunting task for some institutions.
 At Solutionpath, we have developed solutions with a wide range of pre-integrated, out of the box connectors, enabling us to easily digest data and transform it.
 This reduces the technical burden on IT departments and removes any requirement for internal development resource to be deployed to any LA project involving Solutionpath StREAM technology.

 Typically, academics have limited time to spend with students (3-5 times in the first year).
-The system helps to prioritise their time through identifying those students most at risk, whilst also enabling them to maximise the limited time they do have with students, as the conversations are more focused around their engagement.
+The system helps to prioritise their time by identifying those students most at risk, whilst also enabling them to maximise the limited time they do have with students, as conversations are more focused around their engagement.
 In the Nottingham Trent University pilot survey, 80% of tutors felt that the data provided by the StREAM Dashboard changed how they worked with students.

 Fill in your details in the form to the right to access the full article.